larrifax/AngularTypescriptSkeleton/README.md

 AngularTypescriptSkeleton
 =========================

-A skeleton for AngularJS using Typescript
+A skeleton for AngularJS using Typescript.
+Features automatic initialization of modules, controllers, directives, services and filters.

 Requirements:
 * Node.js with npm